 - Vitamin K

 Nutrients per serving

 - Fat: 0.498 grams

 Like most fruits, strawberries are fat-free.
 They're also low in carbohydrates, with just 12.7 grams of carbs in a cup of strawberries.
 They do contain sugar, but it's not added sugar.
 Their fiber also slows down your body's absorption of natural sugars.

 How to Choose Strawberries

-Choose medium-sized ones that are firm, plump, and deep red; once picked, they don’t ripen further.
+Choose medium-sized berries that are firm, plump, and deep red.
+Once picked, they don't ripen further.

 How to Store Strawberries

 The U.S. Department of Agriculture Pesticide Data Program found that strawberries are often contaminated with pesticide residue.
 After you bring the berries home, wash them under running water, dry them, remove their caps—where most of the pesticide residue is found—and refrigerate them in an airtight container lined with a paper towel.
 The paper towel will help absorb any excess moisture.